unioslo/jbofh/README.rst

 CA-certificates
 ----------------

-jBofh would include a ``cacerts.pem``-file in the jar-file, if it exists when running ``ant dist``.
-If this file is not included, or if it needs to be replaced, it can be added to the jar-archive later with the python script `fix_jbofh_jar.py`_.
+jBofh might include a valid ``cacerts.pem``-file in the jar-file, if it exists when running ``ant dist``.
+If this file is not included then, or if it needs to be replaced, it can be added to the jar-archive later with the python script `fix_jbofh_jar.py`_.

 Settings
 ---------
-jBofh woudl include a ``jbofh.properties``-file in the jar-file, if it exists when running ``ant dist``.
-If this file is not included, or if it needs to be replaced, it can be added to the jar-archive later with the python script `fix_jbofh_jar.py`_.
+jBofh might include a valid ``jbofh.properties``-file in the jar-file, if it exists when running ``ant dist``.
+If this file is not included then, or if it needs to be replaced, it can be added to the jar-archive later with the python script `fix_jbofh_jar.py`_.
+Furthermore it is possible to pass extra property parameters to the commadline when running JBofh.jar .

 fix_jbofh_jar.py